UTDNebula/website/CONTRIBUTING.md

 ### Opening an Issue

-Project Nebula uses the following issue labels to designate between type:
+Nebula Labs uses the following issue labels to designate between type:

 - `Type: Feature Request` for user-facing or API feature requests
 - `Type: Security Vulnerability` for security vulnerability reports